-1. Compensation on Breach of Contract: Section 73 of the Indian Contract Act, 1872 provides that when a contract has been broken, the party who suffers by such breach is entitled to receive from the party who has broken the contract, compensation for any loss or damage caused to him thereby which naturally arose in the usual course of thingsfrom such breach or which the parties knew when they made the contract, to be likely to result from the breach of it.
-Such compensation is not given for any remote and indirect loss or damage sustained by reason of the breach.
-The explanation to the section further provides that in estimating the loss or damage from a breach of contract, the means which existed of remedying the inconvenience caused by the nonperformance of the contract must be taken into account.
+- 2. Compensation for loss or damage caused by breach of contract (Section 73) When a contract has been broken, the party who suffers by such a breach is entitled to receive, from the party who has broken the contract, compensation for any loss or damage caused to him thereby, which naturally arose in the usual course of things from such breach, or which the parties knew, when they made the contract, to be likely to result from the breach of it.